8 Signs you need a new roof

 Blisters are one of the most common roofing problems.
 They will appear as small to medium-sized areas of missing granules on your roof’s shingles.
 Frequently, these can resemble hail damage, and roofers may misdiagnose them as hail damage.
 While they are common, they require prompt attention.
 Heat expansion can pressure roofing materials when water vapor or other gases become trapped between roof layers.
 This causes expansions that can lead to blisters.

 Roof membranes protected from moisture do not experience this issue.
 Membranes and moisture-absorbing materials help to prevent blisters and other moisture-related problems.
 If you live in an area with a lot of rain, snow, or dew, take this route.

-Improper roof ventilation is the biggest cause for shingle blisters.
-Many times, a roofing crew will cover the cut-out keyway in the roofs ridge and not cut the felt out of the way, then they just cover the ridge with ridge vent that will have no function and a new roof may be covered in blisters within five to seven years.
+Improper roof ventilation is the biggest cause of shingle blisters.
+Many times, a roofing crew will cover the cut-out keyway in the roof’s ridge and not cut the felt out of the way, then they just cover the ridge with a ridge vent that will have no function and a new roof may be covered in blisters within five to seven years.
 Shingle blistering can cause roof leaks and left un-repaired can by itself cause you to need a new roof.

 Flashing is a material that’s applied as part of a weather-resistant barrier system to your roofing system.
 While it’s only a thin layer, it creates a barrier that allows water to slip down the wall or to the curb and prevents water from funneling into the building.
 Flashing typically extends under a metal structure known as counterflashing, but if it doesn’t adhere properly, water can get into shingle joints, chimney ridges, and more.
 Drip edge, eve flashing, or sometimes even called eve gutter system that is not properly installed can lead to eve rot on the home or even fascia rot.

 4. Open Laps